 House rent allowance is paid by an employer to his employee.
 The employee as per the eligibility under section 10 (13A) can claim exemption from House Rent Allowance (HRA) received every month.

-A self-employed person did not get salary from employer he can not claim exemption under section 10 (13A) of the income tax act.
-But a self employer person can claim deduction in respect of the house rent expenses he incur for his living under Section 80GG of the income tax act 1961.
+A self-employed person did not get a salary from the employer.
+Therefore, he can not claim an exemption under section 10 (13A) of the income tax act 1961.
+However, a self-employed person can claim a deduction in respect of the house rent expenses he incurred for his living under Section 80GG of the income tax act 1961.

-If you are living in a metro city then the calculation will be different compare to the HRA exemption calculation for a non metro city.
+If you are living in a metro city then the calculation will be different compare to the House Rent Allowance (HRA) exemption calculation for a non-metro city.

-At the end of the year, your employer will be asking for original rent receipts and may be a photo copy of your rent agreement.
-So provide those receipts and copy of agreement to your employer.
-You employer will be asking two house rent receipts, one is for the beginning of the year and the other for the end of the year.
+At the end of the year, your employer will be asking for original rent receipts and a photocopy of your rent agreement.
+You need to provide those receipts and copies of the agreement to your employer.
+Your employer may ask you two house rent receipts, one for the beginning of the year and the other for the end of the year.

-One can even claim the HRA along with the benefit of home loan if he has taken a loan for building his own house.
+One can even claim the HRA exemption along with the benefit of home loan if he has taken a loan for building his own house.

 Can I pay rent to my father to avail HRA benefits?

 Yes, you can claim HRA exemption benefits for the rent that you pay to your father.
 But make sure that your father has taken the rent received from you into his taxable income.